AresMUSH/aresmush/game/plugins/fs3skills/help/abilities.md

+---
+topic: abilities
+toc: Character Creation
+summary: Skills System.
+categories:
+- main
+aliases:
+- reset
+- language
+- languages
+- raise
+- lower
+- ability
+- aptitudes
+- aptitude
+- interest
+- interests
+- expertise
+- advantages
+---
 The FS3 Abilities commands are used to set yourself up during character creation.
 To get started, or at any point you wish to reset yourself, use the reset command.

 `reset` - Resets your abilities, setting default values based on your groups.
-         %xh%xrThis will erase any abilities you have, so do this first!%xn
+         **This will erase any abilities you have, so do this first!**

-At any time you can check your current status and progress using the %xhsheet%xn and %xhapp%xn commands.
+At any time you can check your current status and progress using the `sheet` and `app` commands.

 Use the Abilities command to see the ratings, available abilities and descriptions.